ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 # Restoring a volume from a backup snapshot
 {: #baas-vpc-restore}

-Restore boot or data volumes from backup snapshots to create fully provisioned storage.
-Restore volumes during instance creation, add storage to existing instances, or restore in different regions for disaster recovery and business continuity.
+Restore boot or data volumes from backup snapshots to create fully provisioned storage, during instance creation, by adding storage to existing instances, or across regions for disaster recovery.
 {: shortdesc}

 You can restore volumes from backup snapshots in the console, from the CLI, with the API, or Terraform.